Valhalla: Modern influence

 A video game Assassin's Creed Valhalla was released in November 2020.

 The video game Apex Legends features a character named Bloodhound, who often references Valhalla and the Allfather, a commonly used kenning for the Norse god Odin.
 Valhalla is also referenced in the manga 'Heart Gear' by Tsuyoshi Takaki as a battle ground where the 'combat' gears take turns in fighting each other to the death as their leader, Odin, observes.
 Another video game, Overwatch 2, features two in game cosmetic skins that were inspired by Valhalla's Valkyries.
 These skins are both on the flying support hero, Mercy, who heals and resurrects her team.
 These Valkyrie inspired skins feature a voice line where Mercy says, "till Valhalla" when she uses one of her mass team healing ability.

 Elton John's first album, Empty Sky (1969), contains a song called "Valhalla".
 Led Zeppelin's "Immigrant Song" from their third album, Led Zeppelin III (1970), contains the following Valhalla reference: "The hammer of the gods/ Will drive our ships to new lands/ To fight the horde, sing and cry/ Valhalla, I am coming".
 Judas Priest's seventeenth studio album Redeemer of Souls released in 2014 included the song Halls of Valhalla, as lead singer Rob Halford describes as "singing about being on the North Sea and heading to Denmark or Sweden searching for Valhalla".
 Australian band Skegss's third album, Rehearsal (2021), contains a song called "Valhalla".
 Jethro Tull's album, Minstrel in the Gallery (1975), contains a song called "Cold Wind to Valhalla".

 On 14 April 1989, Blind Guardian released Follow the Blind, track number 8 is titled "Valhalla."

+In response to the assassination of Charlie Kirk, Federal Bureau of Investigation (FBI) director Kash Patel stated: "To my friend Charlie Kirk, Rest now brother.
+We have the watch and I'll see you in Valhalla" during a press conference.